 Filing Company Accounts – 3 Month Extension

-All companies must send their annual accounts to Companies House every year.
+(Update as of 25 March 2021) All companies must send their annual accounts to Companies House every year.
 If a company’s accounts are filed late, the law imposes an automatic penalty.
-However, the Government has confirmed if your accounts will be late because your company is affected by COVID-19 you can apply for an automatic and immediate three month extension to file your accounts.

 More guidance on extending your filing deadline can be found here on the GOV.UK website.

 (Update as of 2 November) In an announcement on 31 October, the UK Government extended the application period for a mortgage holiday.
 Borrowers who have not yet had a payment holiday and are experiencing financial difficulty will be able to ask for for a six-month holiday.
 Those that have already started a mortgage payment holiday will be also able to top this up to six months.
 The payment holidays will have no impact on your credit rating.

 You need to apply by 31 March 2021 and all payment holidays must end by 31 July 2021.